Margaret Werner-Washburne: Early life and education

 Werner-Washburne grew up near a Mexican village within Fort Madison.
 Her father, Harold Theodore Werner, was a general practitioner and volunteer prison doctor.
 Her mother, Marta Lucia (née Brown y Morales), was born in Aguascalientes, Mexico.
 Werner-Washburne's mother and her mother's family fled Mexico for the United States during the Mexican Revolution.
 Werner-Washbune's mother was a prison reformer and community activist.
 Werner-Washburne earned her Bachelor of Arts degree in English studying poetry at Stanford University.
 After graduation, she traveled extensively throughout Mexico, Central and South America, Alaska, Samoa, and New Zealand.
-She subsequently obtained a master's degree in botany at the University of Hawaii—Honolulu with Sanford Siegel, a PhD in botany at the University of Wisconsin—Madison with Kenneth Keegstra, and did postdoctoral work with National Academy of Sciences Member Elizabeth Craig.
+She subsequently obtained a master's degree in botany at the University of Hawaiʻi at Mānoa with Sanford Siegel, a PhD in botany at the University of Wisconsin-Madison with Kenneth Keegstra, and did postdoctoral work with National Academy of Sciences Member Elizabeth Craig.

 Career

 Werner-Washburne joined the University of New Mexico as a faculty member in 1988.
 In addition to running a research lab, Werner-Washburne served as a program director at the National Science Foundation (1998–1999), for which she was given the Director's Special Service Award (1999).
 Werner-Washburne created the Initiative to Maximize Student Diversity (IMSD) at the University of New Mexico.
 More than 300 students participated in the initiative, with >70% entering PhD programs.
 In 2009 she was recognized with a SAGE Women Making a Difference Award for her role in creating IMSD.
 She has mentored more than 100 underrepresented students who have received their PhDs or who are enrolled in PhD programs.
 She has been a member of the Southwest Hispanic Research Institute since 2009.
 She has been the subject of a documentary, "The Mystery of an Ancient Gene", which described her discovery of the role of a gene called SNZ in a cell's metabolic pathway.
 She has written about the importance of psychosocial mentors in diversifying science and technology and institutional barriers to retaining underrepresented students in STEM.
+Margaret has mentored students such as Esteban Abeyta for awards including the Goldwater Scholarship that is for students in the field of mathematics, engineering, and science.